ltalhouarne/myRetail/README.md

 ##Running Instructions:
  --------------------

+ * You can download the war directly from my private nexus [repository](http://nexus-ltalhouarne.rhcloud.com/#view-repositories;releases~browsestorage) or you can:

-* Run "mvn package" at the root of the project directory (Java release 1.7).
+  Run "mvn package" at the root of the project directory (Java release 1.7).

 * Deploy it to a tomcat server.